FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/t_license_key_zos.md

 -   Product announcements
 -   The case center, to open a new case or to track opened cases

-You can also access other resources, such as articles in the Knowledge Base, and documentation for all <span class="mc-variable axway_variables.Company_Name variable">Axway</span> products.
+You can also access other resources, such as articles in the Knowledge Base, and documentation for all {{< TransferCFT/companyname  >}} products.

 You need to apply a valid license key to Transfer CFT in the following situations: